craftcms/docs/docs/5.x/reference/field-types/table.md

 Due to the way Table field data is stored (a blob of JSON), [element queries](../../development/element-queries.md) can be challenging to construct.
 Internally, Craft stores each row with keys that are stable across changes to [project config](../../system/project-config.md), and won’t agree with the handles you’ve defined in

 ::: tip
-If you anticipate needing to query by sub-fields, consider using a [Matrix](matrix-fields.md) field, instead.
-As a native element type, matrix blocks support the full array of element query params that
+If you anticipate needing to query by sub-fields, consider using nested entries via the [Matrix](matrix.md) field, instead.
+As a native element type, entries support the full array of element query params required to narrow results by specific fields’ values.
 :::

 ### Working with Table Field Data